kiskadee-studio/kiskadee/packages/schema/rules.md

   `boxColor` (`background-color`).
 Terms related to text and fonts are standardized as well: instead of `fontName` or simply `Color`, we prefix them with `text`, resulting in `textFont`, `textDecoration`, and `textColor`.

+## 10. Default Properties
+The default size for elements and consequently components is medium, as is the font size, which is 16px.
+The default interaction state is rest, and all other interaction states inherit the style from the rest state.
+The default semantic color is "neutral".
+The default text alignment is left.

+Existem efeitos globais como Ripple e Focus assim como efeitos a nível de elementos como Shadow, porém há a change de sombras não serem de fato usadas dentro de um elemento container, exemplo, um componente card, isto é, a sombra fica no card e os elementos internos ficam sem sombra.
+Se isso for caso de uso frequente, talvez seja melhor configurar a sombra a nível de componente e não nível de elemento.